 Good strategic debate and decision making remain central to the work of any board.
-At LUK we are fortunate in having a nimble strategy and a simple "flat" structure with a total employee headcount at 31 December 2019 of 86.
+At LUK we are fortunate in having a nimble strategy and a simple "flat" structure with an allocated employee headcount from LISL, which provides services to the company, of 154 at 31 December 2022.
 This means that all our Directors have regular opportunities to meet with both the members of the management team and other employees within the business.
 That helps inform our Board's active understanding of the business, its needs and challenges.